aayushsapkota9/dsa/README.md

 # data strucutures and algorithms
+- this repo contains data structures and algorithms